 - Be positive.

 - Add to the post, to make it even more beneficial.
-Maybe you know an additional related fun fact or something that would add value to followers and account.
+Maybe you know an additional related fun fact or something relevant that builds off the original post.

 - Most of all, just be human.
 This will make you more likeable.